/ For pool service owners · 8-minute read

 Most pool websites are brochures.

-A typical pool service website lists three services, a contact form, and a phone number.
+A typical pool service website has three services, a contact form, and a phone number.
 That worked in 2015.
-Today your customer is comparing four pool guys on a phone in 90 seconds — and Google is sending them whoever looks like the best match.
+Today your customer has four tabs open on their phone, and Google is sending them whoever looks like the best match in the next 90 seconds.
 Here's where most sites lose them.

 The average pool service website